fwojciec/w11i.me/posts/simple-i18n-in-next-js.md

 tags: ['next.js', 'i18n', 'typescript']
 ---

+> Updates:
+>
+> - 2020-12-23: Next.js 10 introduced [internationalized routing](https://nextjs.org/blog/next-10#internationalized-routing) and this is a game-changer for applications that require i18n.
+The approach described below is no longer applicable in the context of Next.js 10, though you can still use it with earlier versions of the framework.

 ## Introduction

 The websites I build typically support more than one language.
 This affects how I think about building websites in general, from data modeling to implementing multiple language support on the frontend.
 Because full-blown internationalization solutions (like [react-intl](https://github.com/formatjs/react-intl) and others) tend to be way too much for my needs, I prefer to roll my own.
 While this is relatively easy to do in vanilla client-rendered React, it used to be somewhat difficult in Next.js because of SSR and the way Next used to implemented routing.
 Version 9 of Next.js, however, features a brand new implementation of [dynamic routing](https://nextjs.org/blog/next-9#dynamic-route-segments).
 This change makes it much easier to build multi-language websites and web apps in Next.